mantczakaus/ont_amplicon/README.md

 ### Outputs from mapping reads back to reference matches step
 By default the processsed reads are mapped back to the reference blast match.
 A BAM file is generated using Samtools and [Samtools consensus](https://www.htslib.org/doc/samtools-consensus.html) is used to derive independent guided-reference consensuses that are stored in a file called **SampleName/mapping_back_to_ref/samtools_consensus_from_ref.fasta** file.
 Their nucleotide sequences can be compared to that of the original consensuses to resolve ambiguities (ie low complexity and repetitive regions).

 ### HTML report output
-An HTML report example can be found [here](https://github.com/maelyg/ont_amplicon/blob/master/docs/HTML_report_example.zip).
-It is provided within a gzipped folder with all associated files.
-It is too large to open in github, but if you git pull the repository onto your local machine, you can then unzip the folder and open the html file.
+An example HTML report can be found [here](https://github.com/maelyg/ont_amplicon/blob/master/docs/HTML_report_example.zip) in a gzipped folder that includes all necessary files.
+IDue to its size, it can't be viewed directly on GitHub.
+However, you can clone the repository to your local machine, extract the folder, and then open the HTML file locally.

 The report consists of 3 main parts: **input parameters**, **input data quality report** and **Consensus sequences**.